 Hello.
 My name is Leanne Gaffney.
 I work at the Harvard Alumni Association.
 After attending Harvard College, I worked at the Center for Public Interest Careers (CPIC) at Harvard College and the Crimson Summer Academy.
 In my spare time, I enjoy reading, trying out J.P.
 Licks’ Flavors of the Month, and spending time with my friends and family.
 I look forward to meeting you!

-I spent my early years in Taiwan, after which I moved to Los Angeles.
-I studied neuroscience at UCLA with a focus on sensory neurons.
-I enjoyed neuroscience so much that I enrolled in Harvard's neuroscience doctoral program three falls ago.
-Here, I am studying the development of the neocortex.
-I love to run (jogs along the Charles, adventures into Boston, road races) in the mornings and am always looking for new running buddies, so bring your running shoes and we might just go on a run together!
-You will definitely also catch me singing, to nobody in particular, often times loudly.
-The music varies.
-You will meet Jean, my lovely spouse, who studied ecology at the University of Georgia, Athens, and in Europe, and now works at Boston University.
-We enjoy concerts in Boston, home-made Greek yogurt, and French pastries.
-Finally, I treasure the times I get to spend with students in Annenberg and in my entryway; there's something special and inspiring about first-years.
+I grew up in Taiwan and then in Cerritos, CA (near Los Angeles).
+I went to UCLA for the sunshine, and graduated with a degree in neuroscience.
+I am continuing to study developmental neuroscience here at Harvard.
+I love to run - jogs along the Charles, adventures into Boston, road races - in the mornings and am always looking for new running buddies, so bring your running shoes if you want to join!
+You might catch me singing as I walk down the hallway, where acoustics are excellent.
+The songs vary.
+You will meet Jean, my lovely spouse, who studied ecology at the University of Georgia, Athens, and in Europe.
+We enjoy free concerts in Boston, super creamy Greek yogurt, and baking.
+I treasure the times I get to spend with students, because there's something special and inspiring about first-years.
 I look forward to meeting you all!

 Welcome to the community, y’all!
 I was born and raised in the rural South and earned my B.A. at the University of Virginia.
 After college, I moved to Jamaica Plain for an educational fellowship and then came to Cambridge to earn my Ed.M. in Human Development and Psychology here at Harvard.
 I am currently an Assistant Director of Admissions at Harvard Law School, volunteer for a few youth organizations in the area, and have also worked as a Teaching Fellow for the Government Department.
 Although I miss the warmth, good (read: spicy, greasy, fried) food, and pace of life down South, Cambridge is an awesome place to be.
 Looking forward to having y’all join the community here!